This Step: Get a Drivers License

 D) Take the Road Test

 With your required documents in hand, head to the Ohio Driver License Examination Station with a licensed driver.
-The road test has two parts: a driving test and a maneuverability test.
+The road test has 2 parts: a driving test and a maneuverability test.
 Once you pass both, move on to the next step and get your license.

 E) Get Your Ohio Driver's License